-The rumors ranged from me being kicked out of the job to me joining my dad in his non-existent business.
+The rumours ranged from me being kicked out of the job to me joining my dad in his non-existent business.

-Today when I look back on how easily I was let go by my company, I realize I must have been a really bad coder.
+Today when I look back on how easily I was let go by my company, I realize I must have been a decent, not exceptional coder.

-Which gets us to the question “How did I land a job in an IT Company as an on-campus placement, if I was bad with coding?”
+Which gets us to the question “How did I land a job in an IT Company as an on-campus placement, if I was average with coding?”

 When I look back.
 I realize I did very well in all rounds other than the technical round.

 I was an average student who always scored in between 60 to 65%.
 Irrespective of how good or bad everyone scored in class, I always maintained my average score.